Frequently-Asked Questions & Answers

 Finding an orthodontist in Huntington or Woodbury who can help you achieve your smile dreams is important.

-Orthodontists are dental specialists who diagnose, prevent and treat dental and facial irregularities.
+Orthodontists like Dr. Sheinis are dental specialists who diagnose, prevent and treat dental and facial irregularities.

-This means they're better qualified to give you the smile of your dreams than you could get from aligners in the mail.
+This means Dr. Sheinis is better qualified to give you the smile of your dreams than you could get from aligners in the mail.